 Refined Naphthalene- Refined naphthalene powder is raw material, used for the production of various organic compounds.
 It is used in agriculture and the fabric industry.

 Naphthalene Solid- Naphthalene solid is a very common form of naphthalene.
-It occurs white in colour.
+It occurs white in color.
 It is a crystalline volatile solid.
-It has odour like coal tar.
+It has an odor like coal tar.

 Use of Naphthalene

-The main use of naphthalene are discussed below:
+The main uses of naphthalene are discussed below:

 Naphthalene is used in making carbaryl drugs.
 These drugs are used in making insecticides.

-The Sulphonated form of naphthalene used as surfactants.
+The Sulphonated form of naphthalene is used as a surfactant.